-Another difficult to define question, in the region of £2000 would be our best guess as an average cost in 2020, this is a sensible cost to buy a healthy pedigree boxer puppy, well-bred with a typical temperament.
-If you are buying a puppy to show or breed from, extra care must be taken and you could pay much more than above, dependent on terms and location.
+Another difficult to define question, in the region of £2000 would be our best guess as an average cost in 2022, this is a sensible cost to buy a healthy pedigree boxer puppy, well-bred with a typical temperament, white puppies normally cost less than coloured boxer puppies.
+If you are buying a puppy to show or breed from, extra care must be taken and you could pay much more than above, dependant on terms and location.

 You should expect to pay a sensible deposit having seen the litter and, in some cases, even chosen your puppy, (this may not always be possible if breeders are selecting a show puppy from the litter).